Making a heating pad at home

 Like most people, you probably have a drawer in your house for orphaned socks.
-Well now, you can put those lonely socks to good use!
-If neck and shoulder pain is causing you trouble, all your need is a sock and some rice.
+Well, now you can put those lonely socks to good use!
+If neck and shoulder pain is causing you trouble, all you need is a sock and some rice.
 This pad works best if you use a bigger sock, like a tube sock.

-- Remove from the microwave (again, be careful as it will be hot), and apply to your neck or shoulder.
+- Remove from the microwave (again, be careful, it will be hot).
+Apply to your neck or shoulder.
 If you need more time once the heating pad has gone cold, microwave again for 1 minute and reapply.

 Making your own heating pad is cost-efficient and safer than using an electric heating pad.
 It also saves you a trip to the store, when you’re too sore to leave the house.
 Schedule an appointment with your doctor if muscle and joint pain persists for several days.

 Be sure to follow the instructions for using your electric heating pad to prevent burns, electric shocks, and fire.
 Never use a heating pad on: